-In 2003 the FDA sent out a safety warning concerning the use of Blue no. 1 in a medical procedure:
+In 2003 the FDA sent out a safety warning concerning the use of Blue No. 1 in a medical procedure:

 “There were several reports of toxicity, including death, temporally associated with the use of FD & C Blue No. 1 (Blue 1) in enteral feeding solutions.
 The dye was used to help detection and/or monitoring of pulmonary aspiration in patients being fed by an enteral feeding tube.
-Reported episodes were manifested by blue discolouration of the skin, urine, faeces or serum and were associated with serious complications such as refractory hypotension, metabolic acidosis and death.
+Reported episodes were manifested by blue discolouration of the skin, urine, feces or serum and were associated with serious complications such as refractory hypotension, metabolic acidosis and death.
 Seriously ill patients, particularly those with a likely increase in gut permeability, may be at greater risk.”

 Why do we Need Food Dyes Anyway?

 And why exactly do we need these dyes in our food?
 For no other reason than to add a specific desired color!!